billroy/bitlash-commander/README.md

 	- BUG: no display indication that a repeat button is repeating
 	- BUG: dragging a path leaves the label and readout in the wrong place
 	- inherit from BaseControl before adding a lot of controls

-- BUG: click on text of repeating button doesn't stop it

 - server:
 	- for viewer nodes: fetch remote data for a chart on demand